Aviation safety: Engine failure

 An engine may fail to function because of fuel starvation (e.g. British Airways Flight 38), fuel exhaustion (e.g. Air Canada Flight 143), foreign object damage (e.g. US Airways Flight 1549), mechanical failure due to metal fatigue (e.g. Kegworth air disaster, El Al Flight 1862, China Airlines Flight 358), mechanical failure due to improper maintenance (e.g. American Airlines Flight 191), mechanical failure caused by an original manufacturing defect in the engine (e.g. Qantas Flight 32, United Airlines Flight 232, Delta Air Lines Flight 1288), and pilot error (e.g. Pinnacle Airlines Flight 3701).

-In a multi-engine aircraft, failure of a single engine usually results in a precautionary landing being performed, for example landing at a diversion airport instead of continuing to the intended destination.
+In a multi-engine aircraft, failure of a single engine usually results in a precautionary landing being performed, for example, landing at a diversion airport instead of continuing to the intended destination.
 Failure of a second engine (e.g. US Airways Flight 1549) or damage to other aircraft systems caused by an uncontained engine failure (e.g. United Airlines Flight 232) may, if an emergency landing is not possible, result in the aircraft crashing.

 Structural failure of the aircraft

 Examples of failure of aircraft structures caused by metal fatigue include the de Havilland Comet accidents (1950s) and Aloha Airlines Flight 243 (1988).
-Improper repair procedures can also cause structural failures include Japan Airlines Flight 123 (1985) and China Airlines Flight 611 (2002).
+Improper repair procedures can also cause structural failures include Japan Air Lines Flight 123 (1985) and China Airlines Flight 611 (2002).
 Now that the subject is better understood, rigorous inspection and nondestructive testing procedures are in place.

 Composite materials consist of layers of fibers embedded in a resin matrix.
 In some cases, especially when subjected to cyclic stress, the layers of the material separate from each other (delaminate) and lose strength.
 As the failure develops inside the material, nothing is shown on the surface; instrument methods (often ultrasound-based) have to be used to detect such a material failure.
 In the 1940s several Yakovlev Yak-9s experienced delamination of plywood in their construction.

+Design flaws

+An error in the design of the aircraft itself can be a cause of accidents, even if the error was not the primary cause of the accident.
+Examples of this are Lion Air Flight 610 (2018) and Ethiopian Airlines Flight 302 (2019), which both suffered a loss of control in flight leading to both planes crashing.
+The cause was discovered to be a design flaw in the Maneuvering Characteristics Augmentation System (MCAS) software that was designed to improve the handling of the Boeing 737 MAX aircraft.
+But instead caused both aircraft to pitch nose up uncontrollably in flight due to a faulty angle of attack sensor, as the design allowed for only one sensor's readings to be used.

+Another example is Airlines PNG Flight 1600 (2011) which suffered a fatal forced landing, primarily due to a engine failure.
+This failure was discovered to be caused by a design flaw in the power levers, which allowed the pilot to accidentally place the levers into reverse due to the design of the levers.